-It is clear that blockchain has the potential to revolutionize the way businesses collaborate.
+Blockchain has the potential to revolutionize the way businesses collaborate.
 The technology offers a unique way of sharing data and creating new services that can streamline processes and improve efficiency.
 With the backing of some of the world’s largest companies, it is only a matter of time before blockchain becomes a mainstream tool for businesses.

-How cyberium collaboration can Help?
+How can cyberium collaboration help?

 The partnership between Microsoft and Toyota aims to use blockchain to make it easier for drivers and vehicles to drive.
 This would allow for real-time tracking of vehicle location and status and the ability to pay for parking or tolls automatically.